 We cannot always control what appears about us online.
 It is important that you do not wait to remove personal information from Google.
 This is quite a hot topic presently because people feel they have a right to privacy online.

-Pew Research Center surveys have shown that 86% of people have attempted to remove content from Google reputation management.
+Pew Research Center surveys have shown that 86% of people have attempted to remove content and personally identifiable information from Google reputation management.
 Tactics such as email encryption, cookie clearing, hidden IP, and more.
 While these things work, it may take time to outrank the negative content appearing.

-Online Reputation Management is the strategic method used to ensure you remove personal information from Google once and for all.
+Online Reputation Management is the strategic method used to ensure you remove sensitive personally identifiable information from Google once and for all.
 Consider, for a minute, that some 1,000,000,000 names are Googled each day.
 So essentially, someone enters your name once a week.
 It is important to make sure what people find is flattering and positive.

 Advanced background checks are now conducted by schools, employers, prospective dates, landlords, and more.
 Say goodbye to “first-impressions”.
 Indeed, around 42% if those one billion daily name searches help people to decide whether or not to do business with the person they have searched for.
 Clearly, the results that come up are a powerful influencer.
-Therefore, clearing your name from the search results isn’t just about privacy, it is about your future.
+Therefore, clearing your name and personally identifiable information from the search results isn’t just about privacy on a web page, it is about your future.

 There are three main steps to clearing your name from Google:

 - Prevention.
-This is about blocking the information from appearing in future.
+This is about blocking the information from appearing in the future.

 - Suppression.
-This is about making sure that what you can’t take away won’t get found.
+This is about making sure that the personal contact information you can’t get taken away won’t get found.

 Read more about the most common branding mistakes!